-We know violations from the Fire Department can seem daunting.
+We know violations from the Environmental Control Board (ECB) can seem daunting.
 Hearings?
 Penalties?
 It’s understandable you’re concerned.
 Whether you received a notice to perform a 5 year hydrostatic test, notice of violation, or violation order, Capitol Fire Sprinkler will provide you with the proper paperwork, testing and repairs to guide you through the process of clearing your violations.

 WHAT IS A VIOLATION?

 The FDNY is responsible for making sure building owners and managers are following New York City Fire Code by performing fire safety inspections.
 If there is a violation discovered during the inspection, the Fire Department inspector will issue a Notice of Violation (NOV) or Violation Order.

 A violation includes important information regarding your compliance date, hearing date and location, what section of the law was violated, and how to correct it.

 - Paint all control valve handles and exposed piping for sprinkler system risers and cross connections to be in compliance with Local Law 58/09.

 - Hydrostatic Test, Residential Flow Test, & Dry Pipe Valve Trip Test: These tests are to be performed every 5 years in the presence of the Fire Department Inspector.*